townmath/cisp400-reader/docs/_sources/list/list-analysis.rst.txt

 vector to resize on every insert, we really expect lists to outperform vector.

 But it's not even close.
-Running the previous code should produce results similar to this:
+Running the previous code on values up to 1,000,000 should produce results similar to this:

 .. plot::
    :alt: Comparison of vector and list insert times